 - 1. It is imperative that our students are able to work in an environment that is conducive to teaching and learning.
 We will continue to promote a positive and safe learning environment for all students.
-The Foundations Program (PAWS Committee) will continue to implement strategies to help minimize discipline problems while assisting in the efficient operation of the school. - 2.
+The Foundations Program (PAWS Committee) will continue to implement strategies to help minimize discipline problems, while assisting in the efficient operation of the school. - 2.
 As a result of the many incentives/recognitions throughout the school year, student and staff morale continue to remain high. - 3.
-Campus faculty and staff have high expectations for everyone, which provides us with an overall atmosphere of professionalism, respect, and integrity. - 4.
-We have increased student extra-curricular activities such as Boys Club, Soccer, Robotics, Art Club, Honor Choir, Student Safety Patrol, and National Honor Society to name a few - 5.
-The school is well-maintained and clean. - 6.
-We provide equitable resources for instruction. - 7.
+Campus faculty and staff have high expectations for everyone, which provides us with an overall atmosphere of professionalism, respect and integrity. - 4.
+We provide extra-curricular activities for our students through our Boy's/Girl's Club, Robotics, Art Club, Honor Choir, Student Safety Patrol, Library Ambassadors and National Honor Society to name a few. - 5.
+The new school is well-maintained and clean. - 6.
+We provide a variety of resources to meet the instructional needs of our students. - 7.
 Instructional technology is readily available for all students and staff. - 8.
 Consistent classroom organization is evident across all grade levels. - 9.
 Efficient and organized arrival/dismissal procedures are in place. - 10.
-Continue to provide quarterly parent education classes. - 11.
+Continue to provide monthly parent education classes. - 11.
 We will continue to have PTA meetings and events in order to encourage and promote parental involvement. - 12.
-Continue to host various school-wide activities throughout the year during the school day in order to maximize parental involvement (Muffins for Mom / Donuts for Dad). - 13.
-Consistent communication between home and school provided by the principals, counselor, and teachers. - 14.
+Continue to host various school-wide activities throughout the year during the school day in order to maximize parental involvement (ex.
+Muffins for Mom / Donuts for Dad). - 13.
+Consistent communication between home and school provided by the principals, counselor and teachers. - 14.
 Continue the "Backpack Buddies Program" for parents who may need additional food over the weekend.